 Linked to this workshop is a pilot where teachers can try out the teaching of 1 Year 7 concept using the Blueprint approach, during summer term 2018.
 3 units will be available to pilot from May 2018:

 You will receive teaching and assessment materials from Mastery Science to help you deliver the concept:

 - Acquire, Apply and Analyse activities

 Feedback from teachers

 “An inspiring day with so many ideas.
 I definitely plan to make a start and make changes.”

 “I really enjoyed this philosophy on education; really made me think.
 I will be changing the way I do things.”

 “Great concept ideas: I will be suggesting these to my Head of Department and using Big Ideas.
-Thanks for a very good learning experience.”

 “A really helpful course and lots of great ideas to start implementing.”